McDonald's: Is a real estate company and not a food company.

 The next numbers are the book value + dividend.
 In my old format this was known as the equity growth rate.
 It was the most important of the four growth rates I used to use in my analyses, which is why I will continue to use it moving forward.
 As you are used to see the numbers in percentage, I have decided to share both the numbers and the percentage growth year over year.
 It is curious that McDonald's has a negative book value since 2017.
 The reason for that is that McDonald's has used debt to buy back shares.
 It might make sense if the stock is significantly undervalued, and the debt has a low interest rate.
 However, I personally like to see a company pay down debt, and I'm not sure that I like this strategy.
 Thus, it is good to see that book value is improving lately.

 Finally, we investigate the free cash flow.
 In short, free cash flow is the cash a company generates after it has paid for operating expenses and capital expenditures.
 McDonald's delivers a positive free cash flow each year, which is always nice to see.
 It is also encouraging that they delivered a record high free cash flow in 2021.
-Hopefully, the trend from 2021 will continue moving forward.
+However, free cash flow yield has decreased slightly in the last five years.
+It would be nice to see a higher cash flow yield moving forward, as the stock seems slightly expensive that even with a record high free cash flow, the yield is lower than previously.

 Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
 We do so by dividing the total long-term debt by earnings.
 Doing the calculation on McDonald's, I can see that McDonald's has 4,72 earnings in debt.
 It is more than I would like to see but not surprisingly as McDonald's has bought back shares rather than paying off debt.
 While it won't keep me from investing in McDonalds, it is something that I don't particularly like.